 The snow reports, released biweekly on Wednesdays, include snow conditions for the ski reports and snowmobile trails, highlight safe activities and remind winter enthusiasts about various safety precautions and considerations before leaving the house.
 The reports are posted on VisitMaine.com where visitors can also find information on other winter activities.
 Residents enjoying winter in Maine are encouraged to share their photos on social media using #MaineWinter.

-Editor’s Note: Click on the image above or the link below to access a Dropbox of Maine winter images.
+Editor’s Note: Click on the link below to access a Dropbox of Maine winter images.